juggie/AlarmServer/README.md

 Openssl will ask you some questions.
 The only semi-important one is the 'common name' field.
 You want this set to your servers fqdn.
 IE alarmserver.example.com.

+If you have a real ssl cert from a certificate authority and it has intermediate certs then you'll need to bundle them all up or the webbrowser will complain about it not being a valid cert.
+To bundle the certs use cat to include your cert, then the intermediates (ie cat mycert.crt > combined.crt; cat intermediates.crt >> combined.crt)

 Dependencies:
 -------------